mdsajid786/LearnWithSagar-S2/Day-2/Challeges.md

 - Define and track SLIs (Service Level Indicators), SLOs (Service Level Objectives), and SLAs.
 - Monitor and maintain system reliability, performance, and uptime.
-- Manage error budgets to balance speed of releases with system stability.
+- Manage error budgets to balance the speed of releases with system stability.
 - Conduct blameless postmortems and improve incident response processes.
 - Perform capacity planning and load forecasting.
 - Implement chaos engineering to test system resilience.